Thermal History Asymmetry and Dissipation in Dense Colloidal Microgel Glasses: Introduction:

-To analyse the asymmetry of approach of the storage modulus, G$^{\prime}$, towards the final temperature, $T_2$, during heating and cooling temperature ramp experiments, we estimated an asymmetry parameter, $\Delta$A. We defined $\Delta$A as the ratio of the areas under the storage modulus versus time (G${^\prime}$ \textit{vs.} t) curves during heating and cooling ramps \cite{wang2015asymmetric, viollaz2003structural, ibanez2024heating} at the same rate.
+To analyse the asymmetry of approach of the storage modulus, G$^{\prime}$, towards the target temperature, $T_2$, during heating and cooling temperature ramp experiments, we estimated an asymmetry parameter, $\Delta$A. We defined $\Delta$A as the ratio of the areas enclosed by the storage modulus versus time (G${^\prime}$ \textit{vs.} t) curves during heating and cooling ramps \cite{wang2015asymmetric, viollaz2003structural, ibanez2024heating} applied at the same rate.
 Therefore, $\Delta$A = $\frac{A_{Heating}}{A_{Cooling}}$, where the areas $A_{Heating}$ and $A_{Cooling}$ are highlighted in the insets of Figs.~\ref{fig:schematicProtocol}(c,d).
 This definition of asymmetry ensures that a larger deviation of $\Delta$A from 1 indicates greater asymmetry in the G$^\prime$ response.
-The inset of Fig.~\ref{fig:schematicSMdifferentrates}(a) shows the time-dependent raw G$^\prime$ data, measured during both heating and cooling experiments, at several ramp rates between 1$^{\circ}$C/min and 30$^{\circ}$C/min.
-Fig.~\ref{fig:schematicSMdifferentrates}(a) displays the asymmetries calculated for all these ramp rates and clearly highlights two major features of the asymmetric approach of G$^\prime$ towards $T_{2}$: (i) asymmetry is highly sensitive to temperature ramp rate at a fixed value of $\Delta$T and (ii) asymmetry disappears at temperature ramp rates $\geq$ 15$^{\circ}$C/min, as indicated by $\Delta$A = 1 (black dashed line in Fig.~\ref{fig:schematicSMdifferentrates}(a)).
+The inset of Fig.~\ref{fig:schematicSMdifferentrates}(a) shows the time-dependent G$^\prime$ data, measured during both heating and cooling experiments, at several ramp rates between 1$^{\circ}$C/min and 30$^{\circ}$C/min.
+Fig.~\ref{fig:schematicSMdifferentrates}(a), which displays the asymmetries, $\Delta$A, calculated for all applied ramp rates, clearly highlights two major features of the approach of G$^\prime$ towards $T_{2}$: (i) asymmetry is highly sensitive to the imposed temperature ramp rate for a fixed value of $\Delta$T, and (ii) asymmetry disappears at temperature ramp rates $\geq$ 15$^{\circ}$C/min, as indicated by $\Delta$A = 1 (black dashed line in Fig.~\ref{fig:schematicSMdifferentrates}(a)).